hinter-net/hinter-docs/docs/hinter-net/quickstart.md

     Copy the entire `PUBLIC_KEY` value.

-    :::danger Protect Your Secret Key
+    :::warning Protect Your Secret Key
     Never share your `SECRET_KEY` with anyone.
     Sharing it would allow others to impersonate you on the network.
     :::